Updated on Apr 26, 2018 09:14 IST

 4. Attempt the questions from the past years’ NEET or AIPMT papers.
 You might also try to solve AIIMS papers to gain expertise on the topic.

 5. As you finish a chapter or a unit or a subject, take the chapter-wise, unit-wise, or subject-wise test to evaluate how well you've understood it.
-During the last phase of your NEET preparation, you should solve at least one full-length NEET sample paper or mock test every day and analyze it to know your strengths and weaknesses.
+During the last phase of your NEET preparation, you should solve at least one full-length NEET sample paper or mock test every day and analyse it to know your strengths and weaknesses.

 It is best to take online tests as in the coming days, the exam is expected to be conducted to go online.